 No more follow-up emails or waiting on a signature for days.
 The system notifies approvers automatically, tracks progress, and even sends reminders if someone takes too long.
 This keeps the process moving without constant manual intervention.

-Mistakes in contracts can cause serious headaches—delays, legal risks, and even lost deals.
+Mistakes in contracts can cause serious headaches, such as delays, legal risks, and even lost deals.
 When everything’s handled manually, it’s easy for things to slip through the cracks.
 A small typo or missing clause might not seem like a big deal at first, but it can create problems down the line.

 Automation helps by keeping everything consistent, using templates and built-in checks to catch errors before they become an issue.